Muhammed-Firoz/terraformproject/README.md

 ### Terraform template<br>

-Terraform template is mainly making Virtual Machines and associated resources.<br> in terraform template/module, there is 3 files <main.tf>, <vars.tf>, <solution.plan>.<br>
+Terraform template is mainly making Virtual Machines and associated resources.<br> In terraform template/module, there is 3 files <main.tf>, <vars.tf>, <solution.plan>.<br>
 <main.tf> is the main script which describes the resources to be created.<br> <vars.tf> file contains the variables that used in <main.tf> script.<br>You can change the variable values by changing default values for each variable in the <vars.tf>.<br> <solution.plan> is the file where terraform plan is saved for creating 2 VMs.<br>

 **How to use the terraform template to create an image**